farnoosh-shamsian/Therapy/PLAN.md

 - [ ] Vendor Pyodide into the repo so the page makes zero network calls

 **Minimum giftable version:** Phase 0 + 1 + the German markers + concordance +
-client arc + dropped threads.
-The mirror and intervention classification are the natural v2 — the classifier wants labelled German therapy utterances, and that is real work that shouldn't be faked.
+trends + dropped threads.
+A therapist-side view across several clients is the natural v2 — the intervention classifier it would need wants labelled German therapy utterances, and that is real work that shouldn't be faked (see §5.7).

 ---